WPChill/download-monitor/readme.txt

 == Changelog ==

+= 4.0.3: February 9, 2018 =
+* Tweak: We now cache if we need to upgrade legacy downloads.
+This prevents us from checking if we need to upgrade on every pageload, improving performance and preventing constant sql warning when legacy table doesn't exist.
+* Tweak: Fixed SQL error in has_ip_downloaded_version() call ('type' does not exist).

 = 4.0.2: February 2, 2018 =
 * Tweak: Moved no cache headers up in download process, improving cache prevention.
 * Tweak: Added new log item meta data methods, making it easier to add meta data.